 [Section 11K inserted by No. 22 of 2005 s.
 20.]

 11L.
-Designation as an independent child
+Independent child, designating child to be

 (1) The Minister may designate a child to be an independent child for the purposes of this Subdivision if the Minister is satisfied that the child has the capacity to make his or her own decisions in relation to the provisions referred to in subsection (3).